Sena Jeter Naslund

 Sena Jeter Naslund (born June 28, 1942) is an American writer.
 She has published seven novels and two collections of short fiction.
 Her 1999 novel, Ahab's Wife, and her 2003 novel, Four Spirits, were each named a New York Times Notable Book of the Year.
-She is the Writer in Residence at University of Louisville and the Program Director for the MFA in Writing at Spalding University in the same city.
+She is the Writer in Residence at University of Louisville and was the program director for the MFA in Writing at Spalding University in the same city.
 In 2005, Governor Ernie Fletcher named Naslund Poet Laureate of Kentucky.

 Biography

 Sena Kathryn Jeter was born in Birmingham, Alabama in 1942 to Marvin Luther Jeter, a physician, who died when she was 15, and Flora Lee (Sims) Jeter, a music teacher.

 In 1964 she earned a bachelor's degree from Birmingham-Southern College.
 She completed her Master of Arts and PhD at the Iowa Writer's Workshop at the University of Iowa.

+Sena Jeter Naslund and Karen Mann founded the Sena Jeter Naslund-Karen Mann Graduate School of Writing at Spalding University in Louisville, Kentucky.
+Naslund-Mann is a low-residency MFA program founded in the Fall of 2001.